gelmio/oblivious-svelte/oblivious/Oblivious.md

 ---
 Despite the bad start I reckon I’m going to like Cote d’Ivoire.
 It’s a bit more modern than most places in this neck of the woods, I can see that already; the toothpaste here is *actually* toothpaste.
 Things are looking up.
-I want to get to Yamoussoukro, the countries capital (wrap your mouth around that one: Ya-moh-sue-crow).
+I want to get to Yamoussoukro, the country's capital (wrap your mouth around that one: Ya-moh-sue-crow).
 Yamoussoukro is the capital of CI in the same way that Canberra is the capital of Australia, or Washington the capital of the States.
 It’s the capital, sure, but it’s not really.
 Anyway, I’ve been told that there’s some stuff out there that’s worth a look.
 It’d want to be pretty special.
 There’s four hundred clicks to cover, into roads I don’t know, for a destination I know nothing about.